 Think about the telephone.
 It was a disruptive technology in the late1800s, and it changed the way business was done.
 As people learned to use the telephone directory to find things and shops, the market realised it would be a clever idea to advertise there.
 So, in the 1930s, the Yellow Pages became the standard procedure for most businesses as most of the homes in the USA had a telephone and used the directory every day.

 A similar thing has happened now with the Internet.
 Now, you need a website, no matter which industry you are in.
 Actually, you need one from the day you started your business.
 You need a website to reach customers, find new niches and succeeded.

 Why Do You Need a Website to Reach Your Target Audience?

 Digitally advanced small businesses reach more people as most customers will only look for a business online.
 We must remember that we live in a digital age.
 By now, consumers expect companies to have an online presence and most times will never think of going to other business directories to find products they need.
 So, by having a website, you will be there where your consumers are.

-Besides that, most people (actually, 75% of people) base their credibility on the website design.
+Besides that, most people (actually, 75% of people) base their credibility on website design.
 People tend to do business with a company they trust, and the website is the first place they go to check for credentials, reviews, awards, and positions.
 But remember, that people only take 1/20th of a second to have their first impression of your business, so be objective and tell your customers what you do and what you are from the start, or they will leave.